IIIF/website/source/_posts/2019-07-01-newsletter.md

 ### List of IIIF-enabled Goobi viewer installations

 The Goobi community has recently put a lot of effort into implementing and supporting different IIIF APIs.
 There is a new list of Goobi viewer installations and their IIIF support.
 Please find it at the following URL: <https://goobi.io/viewer/installations/>.

+### IIIF-Annotation Library - new features
+The IIIF-Annotation Library, developed by the North Carolina State University (NCSU) Libraries, now allows [for layers to be viewable](https://ncsu-libraries.github.io/iiif-annotation/storyboard/#manifests-with-layers) and [for multiple annotations to be displayed in the same viewer](https://ncsu-libraries.github.io/iiif-annotation/multistoryboard/).

 ## Recommended reading